xubingde/hellocpp/README.md

 8. If the automatically generated toString() and fromString() are used, the C++17 version is required (default C++11), and #include "icode.h".

-9. Fields are added or removed first in the Field General input GUI, and then getter setter functions are added or removed in the Field Action GUI.
+9. Fields are added or removed first in the Field General tab, and then getter setter functions are added or removed in the Field Action tab.